Syrians gather in capital in defiance after airstrikes

 “Good souls will not be humiliated,” Syria’s presidency tweeted after the airstrikes began.

-Immediately after the attack, hundreds of residents began gathering in the landmark Omayyad square of the Syrian capital.
+Immediately after the attack, hundreds of residents gathered in Damascus’ landmark Omayyad square, celebrating what they said was the army’s success in shooting down or derailing some of the missiles.
 Many waved Syrian, Russian and Iranian flags.
-Some clapped their hands and danced, other drove in convoys, honking their horns in defiance.
+Some clapped their hands and danced, others drove in convoys, honking their horns in defiance.

+“We are not scared of America’s missiles.
+We humiliated their missiles,” said Mahmoud Ibrahim, half his body hanging outside his car window, waving a Syrian flag.
+The crowd then moved toward the nearby Damascus University where pro-government fighters danced, waving their automatic rifles over their heads.

 The Syrian government has repeatedly denied any use of banned weapons.
 A fact-finding team of inspectors from the international chemical weapons watchdog was in Damascus and had been expected to head to the town of Douma on Saturday, scene of the suspected chemical weapons attack that killed more than 40 people.

-It said earlier that the attacks targeted a scientific research centre in Barzeh, near Damascus, and an army depot near Homs.

-Syrian media reported that air defences had hit 13 incoming rockets south of Damascus.
-It said the

 The attack began at 4 a.m.
 (0100 GMT) with missiles hitting the eastern suburbs of Damascus, shaking the grounds from a distance.
-The sky looked orange over eastern Damascus apparently as a result of fires caused by the missiles hitting Syria.
+The sky looked orange over eastern Damascus, apparently as a result of fires.
 Air defence units fired surface-to-air missiles from different directions toward incoming missiles.

 At about sunrise, the sound of explosions could be heard just as the loudspeakers from the city’s mosques called for morning prayers.

-A car with loudspeakers blaring the national song “Oh Syria, You Are My Love” could be heard driving through central Damascus amid the attack.
+A car with loudspeakers blaring the national song “Oh Syria, You Are My Love” could be heard driving through central Damascus during the attack.

 Syrian TV called the attacks a “blatant violation of international law and shows contempt for international legitimacy.”